Learning Center

 ASRT Credit Notice

 This course is a renewal.
-If you have previously taken this course, you will not be able to claim ASRT again for this learning activity.
+If you have taken the course since June 2022, you will not be able to claim ASRT again for this learning activity.
+If you have taken prior to June 2022, you can take this course again for credit.

 Participants will have 90 days from the activity end date to complete the activity survey and claim continuing education credit.